schnurrd/ICL-Architectures/README.md

 The model both encodes the input features (X) and the target (y) separately.
 Each of which goes through its own pipeline and has its own learned parameters.

-### Table Transformer Model
+### Table Transformer Architecture

 Extends the standard Transformer architecture to operate on a per-feature basis, which allows for processing each feature separately.
+The transformer here only consists of encoder blocks (no decoder blocks).
+Specifically the transformer is a stack of `PerFeatureLayer` layers.

+#### Per Feature Layer

+Transformer encoder layer that processes each feature block separately.
+Does Multi-head attention between features, multi-head attention between items, and feedforward neural networks (MLPs).

+**Architecture flow:**
+1. **Attention between features** (optional): Each feature group attends to other feature groups.
+Operates independently for each item in the sequence.
+2. **Second MLP** (optional): Extra feedforward between attention layers
+3. **Attention between items**: Items/samples attend to other items in the sequence.
+Each feature group attends to itself across items.
+4. **MLP**: Standard feedforward network

+Each sublayer is followed by layer normalization (post-norm).

+The main features here are:
+- **Two attention axes**: Attends across both features AND items (unlike standard transformers)
+- **Train/test split**: `single_eval_pos` separates training context from test items, enabling causal masking for in-context learning

 ### Decoder

-Maps from output embeddings of the transformer to the target space.
+The decoder is a simple MLP output head, that maps the y-token embeddings from test items to prediction logits:

+1. After the transformer layers, extract the **y-token embedding** (last token in feature dimension) for each **test item**
+2. Pass through MLP: `Linear(d_model → nhid) → GELU → Linear(nhid → n_outputs)`

+The y-token for test items initially encodes "unknown label" (via NaN handling), and through attention with training context, accumulates information needed for prediction.

 ## Inference Overview